Oneiriq/cosmiq-graphql/examples/deno/README.md

 # Deno GraphQL Integration Examples

-This directory contains comprehensive examples demonstrating how to use `cosmiq` with various GraphQL frameworks and utilities in a Deno environment.
+This directory contains comprehensive examples demonstrating how to use `cosmiq-graphql` with various GraphQL frameworks and utilities in a Deno environment.

 ## Overview